 In that moment I realized how naive I had been.
 One of the players in the causes of the mine fire was MSHA and their investigators—these same investigators!
 If they had done the job they are charged to do, the fire would never have occurred.

-I reached down to my canvas satchel, pulling out another copy of the information I had shared with the union just three weeks earlier.
-I slowly laid it on the desk as my hand started to shake, my mind was in overdrive.
+I reached down to my canvas satchel, pulling out another copy of the information I had shared with the Mike Dalpiaz, the union District 22 president just three weeks earlier.
+I slowly laid it on the desk as my hand started to shake; my mind was in overdrive.
 I couldn’t think of a way out of the situation at this point.
 My survival mode screamed at me to leave, over ridden by my sense of indignation.
 I knew I wanted this information in their hands more than I didn’t want to be here.

 Adrenalin flowed and my hands continued to shake while I put the pile of information down on the table.
 “This contains all of the documentation I collected concerning practices of employees of EMC, the EMC management practices, the Union, Utah, and even you guys, MSHA.
 I think that I can prove with this information you were all in bed together.”